wang-q/withncbi/pop/README.md

 ## Section 3: cleaning.

 This is the ultimate final step.
 No more.
 Actually you may choose not to do this.
 It's depended on your disk capacity.

-* Remove useless files

     ```bash
     cd ~/data/alignment/Fungi/trichoderma